jcreameriii/PAS-APM-Dashboard-Package-for-Splunk/README.md

 3. Modify the PAS-APM-Components.ps1 to only monitor for the required services on that component server (e.g. remove PSM relevant monitors for non-PSM servers, etc)
 4. Run the scheduled task and validate that Splunk is receiving the syslogs

+**PTA Server Configuration Steps**
+1. Be sure to configure the PTA server to send SYSLOGs outbound to Splunk per docs.cyberark.com instructions

 **Splunk Configuration Steps:**
 1. Validate that Splunk is receiving the syslog messages from all the Vaults/Components
 2. Once you have validated Splunk is reciving the messages, for you will need to define the Field names for the values in the syslog messages